KarthikGogisetty07/Quadcopter-Dynamics/README.md

 inspections and several other applications.

 #### Body Frame
-Body Frame It is fixed to the body which is being analyzed.
+A Body Fame is fixed to the body which is being analyzed.
 The axis can be oriented arbitrarily, but are generally chosen to be the principal axes of inertia.
 The body (to which the body frame is fixed) as observed with respect to the body frame is stationary.

 #### Inertial Frame
 An inertial frame of reference can be defined in analytical terms as a frame of reference that describes time and space homogeneously, isotropically, and in a time-independent manner.
 Conceptually, the physics of a system in an inertial frame have no causes external to the system.